 - Leber's congenital tapetoretinal degeneration

-In rare cases, delayed development and intellectual disability have been reported in people with the features of LCA.
+In rare cases, delayed development, hearing loss and intellectual disability have been reported in people with the features of LCA.
 However, it is unclear whether these individuals actually have LCA or another syndrome with similar signs and symptoms.

 The Human Phenotype Ontology provides the following list of signs and symptoms for Leber congenital amaurosis.
 If the information is available, the table below includes how often the symptom is seen in people with this condition.
 You can use the MedlinePlus Medical Dictionary to look up the definitions for these medical terms.

 The Human Phenotype Ontology (HPO) has collected information on how often a sign or symptom occurs in a condition.
 Much of this information comes from Orphanet, a European rare disease database.
 The frequency of a sign or symptom is usually listed as a rough estimate of the percentage of patients who have that feature.